zowe/docs-site/docs/user-guide/k8s-using.md

 You can later re-enable a component by scaling the component back to 1 or more.

 If you want to permanently remove a component, you can delete the component `Deployment`.
-To use `jobs-api` as example, run this command:
+To use `jobs-api` as an example, run this command:

 ```
 kubectl delete -n zowe deployment jobs-api